electronicarts/ea-async/README.md

 ```
 In this example `Bank.decrement` returns `CompletableFuture<Boolean>` and `Inventory.giveItem` returns `CompletableFuture<String>`

-EA Async rewrites the calls to `Async.await` making your methods non-blocking.

-The methods look blocking but are actually transformed into asynchronous methods that use
-CompletableFutures to continue the execution as intermediary results arrive.
+EA Async rewrites the calls to `Async.await` transforming your methods into non-blocking asynchronous methods that use CompletableFutures to continue the execution as intermediary results arrive.

 #### Without EA Async